satyajitdash61/SmartWatch/README.md

 # SmartWatch
 Hello all!
-This smart watch is designed with html,css,js,bootstrap and jquery.
-User can see the current time,play music and user timer.
+This is smart watch where user can see the current time,messages,play music and can use timer.

 # Language Used
-Html, Css,Javascript, jquery
+Html, Css,Bootstrap,Javascript,jquery

 # PreView
 https://blissful-saha-b707f4.netlify.com/